-The World, Love it or Leave It? by Roger Dudley (1987, Pacific Press) discusses the Scripture principles related to the many issues raised as young adult Adventists deal with contemporary culture.
+The World, Love it or Leave It? by Roger Dudley (pacific Press, 1987) discusses the Scripture principles related to the many issues raised as young adult Adventists deal with contemporary culture.

 To help young adults deal with occupational issues, Richard Bolles has written a couple of books filled with exercises to aid self-discovery.
 They are entitled What Color Is Your Parachute?
-A Practical Manual for Job-Hunters & Career-Changers (which comes out in a new edition each year) and The Three Boxes of Life And How to Get Out ofThem: An Introduction to Life/Work Planning.
+A Practical Manual for Job-Hunters & Career-Changers (which comes out in a new edition each year) and The Three Boxes of Life And How to Get Out of Them: An Introduction to Life/Work Planning.

 Who Cares?
-A-Zillion Ways You Can Meet the Needs of People Around You by Linnea Torkelsen (1996, ei The Adventist Youth Service Network North American Division).
-A powerfully motivating collection of . youth service projects, and the true stories behind them.
-Fun and convicting.
+A-Zillion Ways You Can Meet the Needs of People Around You by Linnea Torkelsen (1996, The Adventist Youth Service Network North American Division).
 Available through Advent Source.
-Call 1-800-328-0525.
+Call 1800-328-0525.

-The Family & Youth Ministry by Fred Cornforth (1995, The Youth and Young Adult Ministries Consultants, Inc.) helps you build an effective youth ministry.
-Practical and to the point, you'll discover dozens of ways to build relationships and multigenerational involvement.
-One of the best resources around.
+The Family & Youth Ministry by Fred Cornforth (1995, The Youth and Young Adult Ministries Consultants, Inc.).
 Available through AdventSource.
 Call 1-800-328-0525.